Kietyo/KorgeMultiplayerDemo/README.md

    run `GameLogic -> Tasks -> publishing -> publishToMavenLocal`.
 2. Run the server by running `/Server/src/main/kotlin/Application.kt`
 3. Run the korge client by running `/KorgeClient/src/commonMain/kotlin/main.kt`.
-   1. Note: If you want to connect to the cloud hosted server, set `IS_LOCAL_DEPLOYMENT = true`.
+   1. Note: If you want to connect to the cloud hosted server, set `IS_LOCAL_DEPLOYMENT = false`.

 ## How to deploy on gcloud (at your own risk)